12 June 2019

 Data is the differentiator

-In fact, we believe data - quality, analysis and optimisation - is going to emerge as a real differentiator for advice businesses in the coming months.
+Data - quality, analysis and optimisation - has emerged as a real differentiator for advice businesses in the coming months.

 For instance, a function within Xplan - Alerts Manager - can help you unlock and make best use of data and enable you to proactively engage with your clients at key decision points, eg at annual reviews or as they approach retirement or as policies are due for renewal.
 You could agree with clients during onboarding, which are the significant life stages that matter most to them such as when children are either due to start university.